-You can then see whether the items are in- or out-of-sync from the single item view synchronization widget or the sync items wizard.
-You can compare synced projects, components, sets, folders and items from there too.
+You can then see whether the items are in- or out-of-sync from the Single Item View synchronization widget or from the Sync Items wizard.
+You can compare synced projects, components, sets, folders, and items from there, too.

-Users can only make changes to items they have to Write permissions to.
-They cannot modify items through synchronization that have a user lock or a system lock, either.
+Users can only make changes to items they have Write permissions to.
+They cannot modify items through synchronization that have a user lock or that have a system lock, either.

 When an item type is updated by an org administrator to enable Sync on a field, what does that do?